Top Tips for Growing Passionfruit

 If you've planted the vine in the correct position and you're still not getting flowers once established it's likely not getting the nutrients it needs.
-Try feeding in September after pruning and again in autumn with a liquid plant food such as Amgrow Organix Harvest or Yates Thrive Concentrate Flower and Fruit.
+Try feeding in September after pruning and again in autumn with a liquid plant food such as Amgrow Organix Harvest or Yates Thrive Flower and Fruit.

 Some passionfruit varieties require another vine to provide cross-pollination and produce fruit however the commonly grown ‘Nellie Kelly’ and ‘Panama Gold Select’ are self-fertile.

 Passionfruit vine hopper, also known as fluffy bum due to the appearance of its young, can attack vines and may lead to fruit or flower drop.
 These can be squashed or hosed off.
 Juvenile fluffy bums can be treated with a garden spray such as a pyrethrum-based insecticide (apply according to label instructions).
 Vines may also be attacked by scale.
 Use a horticultural spray oil to deal with scale.